A Bayesian Non-Parametric Approach to Asymmetric Dynamic Conditional Correlation Model With Application to Portfolio Selection: PORTFOLIO DECISIONS

+Consequentely, to solve the portfolio allocation problem in our case, instead of $\Sigma$, we use the adjusted one-step-ahead conditional covariance matrix for the assets returns $H_{T+1}^{{\star}}$, defined in (\ref{advolat}), which varies continuously on the basis of available information up to time $T$, $r^T$.
+Therefore, we are able to obtain optimal portfolio weights for time point $T+1$ as follows:

-Alternatively, we propose to obtain samples from the entire \textbf{posterior distribution of optimal portfolio weights} $f(p_{t+1}^*|r_1,\hdots,r_t)$.
+Using the MCMC output, we can obtain samples from the entire posterior distribution of optimal portfolio weights for $T+1$, $f(p_{T+1}^{\star}|r^T)$.
 This approach relies on solving the allocation problem at every MCMC iteration and approximate for example the posterior mean of the optimal portfolio weights by: